aaron-ross-sanchez/horiseon-challenge-1/README.md

 User Story
 As a developer,
 I want the index.html code to be structured in an accessible way
-so that screen the website will be able to reach more users
+so that the website will be able to reach more users

 Acceptance Criteria
 GIVEN the index.html code